 At St. Cuthbert's we promote and teach positive behaviours in each class.
-Children are expected to display 'green' behaviours and attitudes to learning and explore what this looks like on a day-to-day basis.
+Children are expected to display positive behaviours in line with our 'Gold Standard Behaviours'; show positive attitudes to their learning and positive behaviour to friendships and playtimes.